 @jesseogn 3 Food places you need to try in Japan! #japanesefood #japanfood #onigiri #omurice #foodlover ♬ Love You So – The King Khan & BBQ Show

 Jesse makes TikTok videos that highlight interesting features of Japan.
-He visits restaurants, do food tours and give reviews of iconic and lesser-known tourist spots..
+He visits restaurants, does food tours, and give reviews of iconic and lesser-known tourist spots.
 He also makes content visiting anime-themed places like a Naruto theme park or a One Piece restaurant.

 Most recently, he’s been doing Q&A sessions with random strangers in Japan.
-He’s done the popular “What song are you listening to?” series and straight-up ask Japanese people how much do they make in a month.
+He’s done the popular “What song are you listening to?” series and straight-up asks Japanese people how much they make in a month.

 @whatthepato 711 Japan ft. shunchan 🍓 #711japan #tokyo #foodtok ♬ 踊り子 – Vaundy

-Patricia, better known with her username @whathtepato, is a Japan-based content creator who used to work in a Japanese company.
-Now, her channel is dedicated in exploring Japan, from trying out the latest seasonal kinako mochi ice cream to discovering Seven-Eleven’s latest almond milk option for their coffee.
+Patricia, better known by her username @whathtepato, is a Japan-based content creator who used to work in a Japanese company.
+Now, her channel is dedicated to exploring Japan, from trying out the latest seasonal kinako mochi ice cream to discovering Seven-Eleven’s latest almond milk option for their coffee.

 @asianskills Rating different ramen in Japan #ramen #ramennoodles #ratingthings ♬ Italian Dinner Party – Italian Restaurant Music of Italy

-The self-procraimed “CEO of Japa content” highlights tidbits on Japanese culture and cool places in and around Tokyo.
-He also has a popular series where he shows how much you can buy with a certain amount of Japanee yen.
-He’s very interactive with his viewers, often replying to them on any questions they may have with a video.
+The self-proclaimed “CEO of Japan content” highlights tidbits on Japanese culture and cool places in and around Tokyo.
+He also has a popular series where he shows how much you can buy with a certain amount of Japanese yen.
+He’s very interactive with his viewers, often replying to them any questions they may have with a video.

 @tokyogirl92 btw those blouses i got were $2 and $4, both made in japan 🥹 #japanvlog #tokyolife #whatidoinaday #fyp ♬ Pieces (Solo Piano Version) – Danilo Stankovic

 Alisa, better known as @tokyogirl92, balances her life between Tokyo and Los Angeles.
-When she’s back in her home country (she’s born and raised in Japanese), she’s most probably taking you on a day in her life with her family.
-From going to their favorite omakase sushi restaurant to taking her mom to a staycation in a five-star hotel, she’s the pinnacle of what it’s like to explore the higher end, finer side of Tokyo.
+When she’s back in her home country (she was born and raised in Japan), she’s most probably taking you on a day in her life with her family.
+From going to their favorite omakase sushi restaurant to taking her mom to a staycation in a five-star hotel, she’s the pinnacle of what it’s like to explore the higher-end, finer side of Tokyo.

-Don’t think that she’s all about luxury travelling.
+Don’t think that she’s all about luxury travel.
 The down-to-earth marketer loves to show her favorite McDonald’s lunch menu and Japanese candies.